-So you’ve decided to finally buy that ticket to Africa and journey forth on an African Safari across vast and captivating plains.
+So you’ve decided to finally buy that ticket to Africa and journey forth on an African safari!
 Before you start packing your suitcase and throwing in everything you think you might need, there are a few things to consider.

 Packing light for your African safari is essential.
 You will be flying between camps on light air craft with little cargo space.
 As a rule of thumb, always assume you will have a limit of 15kg per person – including your camera equipment and carry-on bag.